jonasyip/ea_recordsearch/README.md

 pip install .
 ```

-You can now import the package as normal, e.g., `import earecordsearch`.
+You can now import the package as normal, e.g., `from earecordsearch.searcher import EARecordSearch`.

 ## Example of use
 ```python